Anusree1603/project-development-case-study/README.md

 Dear Hiring Manager,

-I am writing to express my interest in the  Fresher Developer and Tester position.
+I am writing to express my interest in the  Full Stack Developer position.
 I am a Computer Science Engineering student with hands-on experience in Python, Django, SQL, and building data-driven applications.

 I have worked on projects such as an AI-Based Cash Flow Management System, where I designed database models, implemented backend logic, and developed features for tracking and analyzing financial data.
 I also built a Face Recognition Attendance System using OpenCV, which strengthened my understanding of computer vision and real-time processing.
 Additionally, I worked on a Smart Traffic System integrating AI and IoT concepts.